-Under the EPA’s National Pollutant Discharge Elimination System (NPDES), construction sites of a specific size are legally required to obtain a Construction General Permit for any mandated construction activities.
+Under the National Pollutant Discharge Elimination System (NPDES), construction projects that disturb one acre or more of land—or are part of a larger common development—must obtain a Construction General Permit (CGP) before any regulated activity begins.

 What Is the EPA’s Construction General Permit?